bioboot/bimm143_F18/class-material/lecture15-BIMM143_F18-lab.md

 Which plot do you prefer?
 Maybe time to learn ggplot via the DataCamp course ;-)

-### MA & Volcano plots
+### Volcano plots

-Let's make some other commonly produced visualizations from this data.
+Let's make another commonly produced visualization from this data.
 First, let's add a column called `sig` to our full `res` results that evaluates to TRUE if padj&lt;0.05, and FALSE if not, and NA if padj is also NA.

 ``` r
 res$sig <- res$padj<0.05